Skip to content

 OnVariableUpdate

-This event is triggered on variable_update when the assistant is published.
+This event is triggered on variable_update when the bots is published.

 Syntax: variable_update : function (requestId, data, callback)